carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 - "Understand what Singularity is and when you might want to use it."
 - "Undertake your first run of a simple Singularity container."
 keypoints:
+- "Containers enable you to package up an application and its dependencies."
+- "By using containers, you can better enforce reproducibility, portability and share-ability of your computational workflows."
 - "Singularity is another container platform and it is often used in cluster/HPC/research environments."
 - "Singularity has a different security model to other container platforms, one of the key reasons that it is well suited to HPC and cluster environments."
 - "Singularity has its own container image format (SIF)."